cxw620/rust-polyglot/src/stability.md

-There are a number of facilities and practices which try to achieve both, with a surprising degree of sucess.
+There are a number of facilities and practices which try to achieve both, with a surprising degree of success.

 Rust language, release channels
 -------------------------------